WalterMarikwa/NFL_Playoffs_Prediction/README.md

 Our target accuracy is 70%.
 If the model does not meet our accuracy needs, then we can test on an updated model.

 ![](https://github.com/WalterMarikwa/UNCC_Final_Project_Capstone/blob/kf_branch/images/model_mockup.png)
+---
+## Results Part 1
+- Data Preprocessing: all null rows were dropped.
+Columns with non-numeric data were dropped since they would not be compatible with the model.
+- Mostly offensive statistics chosen for feature selection chosen by the team.
+We decided as a team that we would use offensive statistics as the basis of our model because we predicted that these statistics greatly impacted whether teams made it to the playoffs.
+The target was 'playoffs' 0/1.
+0 for not making the playoffs and 1 for making the playoffs
+- Data was split into standard 75%/25% training and testing sets
+- After testing the model on all data for teams from 2016-2021, the model gave us greater than our target, yielding 72% accuracy.
+With such great results, we decided to test the model with only 2021 statistics.
+Please see [NFL_MachineLearning](NFL_MachineLearning.ipynb) for the actual model and cofusion matrix.

+## Results Part 2
+- Data Preprocessing: all null rows were dropped.
+Columns with non-numeric data were dropped since they would not be compatible with the model.
+- We kept the features the same as part 1 to determine if the model could maintain the same level of accuracy.
+- Data was split into standard 75%/25% training and testing sets
+- Using only 2021 season statistics, the accuracy reduced to about 65%.
+While 65% is lower than our target, we were still satisfied with the result.
+The precision results for the model was 75%.
+Meaning that of all teams predicted to go to the playoffs, 75% of the time the model was correct.
+We believe that given more statistics (a better mix of offensive as well defensive statistics) the results would become even more accurate on a yearly basis.

 ## Presentation